apache/jackrabbit-site/src/site/markdown/jcr-api.md

 * [Apache Jackrabbit 2.16](http://jackrabbit.apache.org/api/2.16/)
 * [Apache Jackrabbit 2.14](http://jackrabbit.apache.org/api/2.14/)

-Some _extensions_ to the JCR API are defined under `org.apache.jackrabbit.api`.
-These are implemented both in Jackrabbit (partly) and in [Jackrabbit Oak](../oak).
-Their definition has been transferred to the Oak project in 2019 (before the release of Jackrabbit 2.20); see the [Oak API docs](../oak/docs/apidocs/) for further information.
+Some _extensions_ to the JCR API are defined in package `org.apache.jackrabbit.api` and its subpackages.
+These are implemented both in
+Jackrabbit (partly) and in [Jackrabbit Oak](../oak).
+Their definition has been transferred to the Oak project in 2019 (before the release of Jackrabbit 2.20, details in [JCR-4449](https://issues.apache.org/jira/browse/JCR-4449)); see the [Oak API docs](../oak/docs/apidocs/) for further information.